glosee/test-case-for-coffee-coverage-and-jsdom/README.md

 This is as simple as I could get for a test environment to reproduce an issue with trying to use `coffee-coverage` and `jsdom` to test client-side code that is not built with `browserify` and cannot be `require`d.
 This has been raised in the `coffee-coverage` repository as [issue 23](https://github.com/benbria/coffee-coverage/issues/23).

+This test project contains a `gulp` task that does not

 ## How to use

 Simply run `$ npm install` then `$ gulp test` or `$ gulp test-with-coverage`.